 Chemical peels and laser therapy can be used to treat this condition.
 Specific lasers with particular settings need to be used by a trained doctor to avoid further complications or worsening of the condition.
 The Azure Medical team are here to work with you, discuss solutions and help you find your feelgood.

-sign up to our newsletter for information on our services + upcoming deals.
+sign up to our newsletter for info on our services & deals.